mvantellingen/terraform/website/source/docs/providers/aws/r/default_network_acl.html.markdown

 Because of this adoption, the initial plan/apply phase for this resource will not accurately know what rules are pre-existing in the Default Network ACL.
-If you wish to deny all traffic in the Default Network ACL and choose omit the `ingress` and `egress` attributes, then the first plan/apply cycle will **not** remove any pre-existing rules.
+If you wish to deny all traffic in the Default Network ACL and choose to omit the `ingress` and `egress` attributes, then the first plan/apply cycle will **not** remove any pre-existing rules.
 The first cycle will "adopt" the resource and read it's state.
 Future plans will then show a diff requesting to remove any